-John Madden coached the Oakland Raiders to victory in Super Bowl XI and went on to become one of America's best-known (and most enthusiastic) football announcers.
-Madden began coaching after an aborted career as a professional football player -- he was drafted by the Philadelphia Eagles, but never made the active roster because of an early knee injury.
-He had short stints coaching in California at Hancock Junior College (1960-64) and San Diego State (1964-66) before landing a job as an assistant with the Oakland Raiders of the National Football League in 1967.
-Madden became head coach in 1969 and stayed in the job through the 1978 season.
+, one of the country's most popular video games.
+John Madden played football (on both the offensive and defensive lines) at Cal Poly San Luis Obispo in 1957 and 1958.
+He received a Bachelor of Science degree in 1959 from the school and a Masters in 1961.
+He began coaching after an aborted career as a professional football player -- he was drafted by the Philadelphia Eagles, but never made the active roster because of an early knee injury.
+Madden had short stints coaching in California at Hancock Junior College (1960-64) and San Diego State (1964-66) before landing a job as an assistant with the Oakland Raiders of the National Football League in 1967.
+Madden became the team's head coach in 1969 and stayed in the job through the 1978 season.
 His Raiders won Super Bowl XI in 1977, defeating the Minnesota Vikings by a score of 32-14.
-Madden's overall record with the Raiders was 103-32-7, giving him the highest winning percentage of any NFL coach (just edging out legendary Green Bay Packers coach Vince Lombardi
+Madden's overall record in 10 years with the Raiders was 103-32-7, giving him the highest winning percentage of any NFL coach (just edging out legendary Green Bay Packers coach Vince Lombardi